Dehumidifier buying guide

 Compressor/ refrigeration dehumidifiers

-All of our dehumidifiers offered at B&Q are compressor/ refrigeration dehumidifiers.
-This is because compressor dehumidifiers are designed to work in temperatures that rarely drop below 10°C, and so are best suited to everyday use in the home where temperatures are usually between 10 and 22°C.
+All our dehumidifiers offered at B&Q are compressor/ refrigeration dehumidifiers, which are designed to work in temperatures that rarely drop below 10°C. They are best suited to everyday use in the home where temperatures are usually between 10 and 22°C.

 These units work by creating one of the coldest surfaces in your home - helping to attract the excess moisture away from windows and other cold surfaces.
-This technique is more energy efficient than using heat (as is the case with desiccant dehumidifiers) and so is a more cost-effective option.
+This technique is more energy efficient than using heat (as is the case with desiccant dehumidifiers), making it a cost-effective option.

-These units remove water by natural absorption, using an electrical heater to continuously regenerate the absorbent material, generally made from a silica gel.
+These units remove water by natural absorption.
+It works by using an electrical heater to continuously generate the absorbent material, generally made from a silica gel.
 Desiccant dehumidifiers are designed for properties with a temperature below 2°C and so aren't suited for use in the home.